camunda/camunda-docs/docs/reference/regions.md

 description: "After creating a cluster, specify a region for that cluster.
 Read on for details of Google Cloud Platform regions currently supported in Camunda 8 SaaS."
 ---

-When you create a cluster in Camunda 8 SaaS, you must specify a region for that cluster.
+When you [create a cluster](/components/console/manage-clusters/create-cluster.md) in Camunda 8 SaaS, you must specify a region for that cluster.

-Currently, we make these regions available for customers on the Trial, Starter, and Enterprise Plans.
-Enterprise customers can discuss custom regions with their Customer Success Manager.
+The following regions are available for customers on Trial, Starter, and Enterprise Plans.
+Enterprise customers can also discuss custom regions with their Customer Success Manager.

 :::note

 - Management cluster components (Console and Web Modeler) are currently hosted in GCP (EU).
 [Contact us](/reference/contact.md) if you have additional questions.
-- Running on a Trial or Starter plan and want to try a different region, or interested in other regions or cloud providers?
-[Contact us](/reference/contact.md) as we are able to make additional regions available on request.
+- Single-tenant clusters can run on a dedicated GCP or AWS infrastructure.

 :::